15 Best Walks in the World Everyone Should Experience

 8. The Champs-Elysées: Paris, France

 Located in the Axe Historique, a line of buildings, monuments and thoroughfares extending from the center of Paris, the Champs-Elysées is bordered by some of Paris’ most renowned architecture.
-The lower part of the avenue, dense with gardens and greenery, is host to the Grand Palais, whose elegant glass roof impressed those attending the Paris Exhibition of 1900.
+The lower part of the avenue, dense with gardens and greenery, hosts the Grand Palais, whose elegant glass roof impressed those attending the Paris Exhibition of 1900.

 9. Divan Yolu: Istanbul, Turkey

 Designated by Constantine in the early 300s A.D., the "Road to the Imperial Council" was once the primary route from Constantinople to Rome, extending west over the city's seven hills.
 Today, Divan Yolu winds through the city’s most historic quarter, the Sultanahmet, and through the Hippodrome, once the heart of Constantinople (today a tranquil city park).
 The avenue unites the monuments and mosques of the city’s past and offers a path that one may follow to find the wonders and surprises of Istanbul.
-Among those highlights on the avenue is the Aya Sofya (Hagia Sophia), which, for 900 years after it was completed in 537, was the center of Byzantine religious life.
+Among those highlights on the avenue is the Aya Sofya (Hagia Sophia), which was the center of Byzantine religious life for 900 years after it was completed in 537.

 10. Amalfi Coast: Italy

 The charm of the Amalfi Coast lies in its vibrant colors, rugged cliffs and drop-dead gorgeous scenery.
-However, to truly grasp the character of this region, you'll need to grab your walking shoes.
-With numerous hikes starting from the lively towns of Positano, Amalfi and Scala, you’ll step into a world of pure wonder.
+However, to truly grasp the character of this region, you will need to grab your walking shoes.
+With numerous hikes starting from the lively towns of Positano, Amalfi and Scala, you will step into a world of pure wonder.

-The CAI (Club Alpino Italiano) boasts over 120 trails in the region which, if laid end-to-end, would stretch for nearly 330 miles.
+The Club Alpino Italiano (CAI) boasts over 120 trails in the region which, if laid end-to-end, would stretch for nearly 330 miles.
 Many of these routes date back to medieval times when they served as the primary method of getting from one village to the next.
-Today, the bulk of the paths are clearly marked with red and white paint, making it easier than ever to safely traverse the Mediterranean and set your sights on the picturesque vistas below.
+Today, most of the paths are clearly marked with red and white paint, making it easier than ever to safely traverse the Mediterranean and set your sights on the picturesque vistas below.

 11. Tour du Mont Blanc: Europe